What's In The Bag

 How the Tour-Usage-to-DI Join Works

 The WITB brand database maps each equipment brand to its corresponding entry in the DORMIED Index.
 Not every tour brand has a DORMIED Index entry - particularly grip companies and shaft manufacturers that do not compete in the retail consumer markets tracked by the Index.
 Brands without a mapping appear in the leaderboards and share views but are excluded from the scatter chart, which requires both a tour usage figure and a DI score to plot.
-As of this writing, 6 of 33 tracked equipment brands lack a DI mapping; those brands render as plain text throughout this page rather than as hyperlinks to brand pages.
+As of this writing, 6 of 33 tracked equipment brands represented in ranked bags lack a DI mapping; those brands render as plain text throughout this page rather than as hyperlinks to brand pages.

 The DORMIED Index measures consumer search interest, not brand sentiment or purchase intent.
 A high DI score means many people are searching for a brand globally.
 A low score means the brand is either niche, regional, or simply not a household name outside the sport.
 For equipment brands especially, the gap between tour presence and public awareness can be dramatic - and that gap tells you something about where the market might be heading, or where it is already moving without the mainstream noticing yet.